Eliza Grace Symonds Bell 1809 - 1897

 Eliza Symonds was born on September 21, 1809, in Alverstoke, Hampshire, England.
 She was the daughter of a naval officer and a descendant of John Hampden, a leader of the English Civil War.
 She grew up in a cultured and educated family, and showed an early talent for music and art.

-All by Eliza Grace - right images look like self portraits, bottom left image is of her mother, Mary White Symonds, according to a note dated 1904 on back of the image by AGB.
+All by Eliza Grace - right images look like self portraits, bottom left image is of her mother, Mary White Symonds, according to a note dated 1904 by AGB on back of the image.

-Eliza Grace, published sketch/print Gateway at Dunfermline Abbey date unknown, about 8” x 10”
+Eliza Grace, sketch/print Gateway at Dunfermline Abbey date unknown, about 8” x 10” from a published book of sketches

 At the age of 12, Eliza contracted scarlet fever, which left her partially deaf.
 Despite this setback, she continued to pursue her passions and learned to play the pianoforte and the harp.
 She also developed a skill for painting miniatures on ivory.